GWR 4900 Class 4953 Pitchford Hall: Preservation

 In 2011, after working the GCR Winter Steam Gala, it visited the Mid Hants Railway, before returning to the GCR.
 It was sold in late 2011 by Dr John Kennedy to the Epping Ongar Railway, though it remained at the GCR until April 2012, when it was moved to the EOR in time for the line's opening in late May 2012.
-The loco remained in service there until summer 2013 when it was withdrawn for the routine 10-year overhaul which was completed in December 2019.
+The locomotive remained in service there until summer 2013 when it was withdrawn for the routine 10-year overhaul which was completed in December 2019.
 The locomotive is currently wearing British Railways lined black livery.